fishjam/LogViewer/README.md

   - 5.Can open Visual Studio and identify the source code by double click the log item,  if there is source filename and line number in logs.

 # Log Configuration
-  - 1.Sample file [Standard-SpringBoot.ini](x64/Release/Dsh-SpringBoot.ini) , the log file is [spring log demo](demos/springdemo.zip), can get logs from multi servers by [distributed shell](https://github.com/fishjam/dsh) .
+  - 1.Sample file [Standard-SpringBoot.ini](x64/Release/Dsh-SpringBoot.ini) , the log file is [spring log demo](demos/dsh-springdemo.log), can get logs from multi servers by [distributed shell](https://github.com/fishjam/dsh) .
   - 2.COMMON
     - REGULAR :  defines the regular expression for a log.
-[Regex Match Tracer](http://www.regex-match-tracer.com/) are recommended for writing and validating regular expressions.
+[Regex Match Tracer](http://www.regex-match-tracer.com/) is recommended for writing and validating regular expressions.
-    - TIME_FORMAT : define the date and time format, now only support 4 format.
+    - TIME_FORMAT : define the date and time format, now only support 4 format(ref sample).
   - 3.REGMAP : define the regular result and log part's correspondence.
   - 4.LEVELMAP: define the log level's correspondence.